Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Connect-AzureAD.md

 ```

 ### -LogLevel
 Specifies the log level.
-The accdeptable values for this parameter are:
+The acceptable values for this parameter are:

 - Info
 - Error